fly-winder/multimodal_beamforming/README.md

 # Sensing-Assisted High Reliable Communication: A Transformer-Based Beamforming Approach

 This repository contains the implementation of our research on multimodal learning-based beamforming.
+This work is based on the research paper: **[Sensing-Assisted High Reliable Communication: A Transformer-Based Beamforming Approach](https://ieeexplore.ieee.org/document/10539181)**.

 ## 📂 Repository Structure